Hyperparticle/one-pixel-attack-keras/README.md

 The success rate is much lower than demonstrated in the paper, but that's mostly due to an inefficient differential evolution implementation.
 This should be fixed soon.

+It appears that the capsule network CapsNet, while more resilient to the one pixel attack than all other CNNs, is still vulnerable.

 ## Training and Testing

 TODO: need to implement a CLI!